daviddetweiler/mini-til/README.md

 primitive words can be defined circuitously through `assemble_byte` and `ffi` (the internal import table, which also contains `GetModuleHandleA` and `GetProcAddress`), and everything else is achievable through its minimalist memory management and assembly mode.
-See _Thinking Forth_ or _Threaded Interpretive Languages_ for context. `init.mini` is run on startup and can be used to define your own programs, or to set up a slightly nicer interactive environment, as it currently does.
+See _Thinking Forth_ or _Threaded Interpretive Languages_ for context. `init.mini` is run on startup and can be used to define your own programs.

 ## Build Instructions